Snake River Fishing Report – (4.9.26)

 For up-to-date information on Snake River watershed accesses, be sure to check our Access & Conditions page.
 This resource also provides real time water quality to select monitoring sites.
 Depending on which gauge you select, this data can include water temperature, dissolved oxygen levels, pH, and turbidity.

-The Snake can offer some great winter fishing opportunities when conditions are right.
+The Snake can offer some great early spring fishing opportunities when conditions are right.
 Warm calm days are going to be your friend and concentrate on the warmest parts of the day.
-Fish have moved out of their summer water areas so look for slower water areas like holes, recirculating eddies, tailouts and buckets.
-Anglers should concentrate on those slower water areas with Midges.
+With the recent warm weather and mild spring season, we are seeing some decreased clarity on the Snake River.
+Watch the weather and conditions as some cooler days and nights will stall run-off and open up some more fishing windows.
+When conditions are right, remember that fish have moved out of their summer water areas so look for slower water areas like holes, recirculating eddies, tailouts and buckets.
+Anglers should concentrate on those slower water areas with Midges, BWOs and perhaps some early Skwalas.
 Nymphing will most likely be the most productive method but keep your eyes open for fish eating off the surface.
 Streamers can also be productive but remember to keep you flies low and slow.
 Take advantage of the recent warm weather and get out on the water!

 Snake River Fishing Resources: